GregDuveiller/sphom-from-tstab/README.md

-# sphomogeneity
+# sphom-from-tstab

-This repository includes R code associated with the following article (in press):
+The name of this repository is an abbreviation of *spatial homogeneity from temporal stability*.
+This repository contains code to create and analyse an index called the TCI (temporal consistency index) that can be extracted from satellite remote sensing time series of the MODIS instrument.
+All details are availabled in the following article (in press):

 **Duveiller G., Camp-Valls G., Ceccherini G. and Cescatti A.** 2021.
 Spatial homogeneity from temporal stability: exploiting the combined hyper-frequent revisit of Terra and Aqua to guide Earth System Science.  _Remote Sensing of Environment_.